rderooy/dosbox-x-wiki/Guide:DOS-Installation-in-DOSBox‐X.md

 - How to get a mouse to work in MS-DOS - [[https://www.computerhope.com/issues/ch000007.htm]]

 ## General guidelines
-These pages assume that you have PC-DOS or MS-DOS diskette images.
+These pages assume that you have PC DOS or MS-DOS diskette images.
 Getting these image files is outside the scope of this document.

 ### DOS versions
-Unless noted otherwise, the PC-DOS and MS-DOS versions are equivalent for this document.
+Unless noted otherwise, the PC DOS and MS-DOS versions are equivalent for this document.
 There are various limitations that DOS imposes that are dependant on the version.
 A few milestones:

-- PC-DOS version 1.0, supports only 5.25" 8-sector 160KB (SSDD) diskettes
+- PC DOS version 1.0, supports only 5.25" 8-sector 160KB (SSDD) diskettes
-- PC-DOS version 1.1, adds support for 5.25" 8-sector 320KB (DSDD) diskettes
+- PC DOS version 1.1, adds support for 5.25" 8-sector 320KB (DSDD) diskettes
 - MS-DOS version 1.25
   - First version available to other OEMs
-  - Equivalent to PC-DOS 1.1 (but missing DISKCOPY, DISKCOMP, COMP and MODE utilities)
+  - Equivalent to PC DOS 1.1 (but missing DISKCOPY, DISKCOMP, COMP and MODE utilities)
 - DOS version 2.0
   - First to support HDDs up to 16 or 32MB (depending on OEM)
   - First to support 5.25" 9-sector 180KB (SSDD) and 360KB disks (DSDD)